iCodr8/imap2nas/README.md

 IMAP 2 NAS
 ==========

-Copies the last 5 emails as html and pdf to a directory.
+Store emails of an IMAP account on a specified path as html or pdf.
-I am using that to store them on my Synology NAS.
+This can be used to store them on a NAS.

 Usage
 -----